View 2013 Holiday Markets in Fayetteville in a larger map

 Where: Botanical Garden of the Ozarks, 4703 N. Crossover Rd.

 Info: The Fayetteville Farmers’ Market will host the annual holiday market at the Botanical Garden.
 Local artists and craftsmen will be offering candy, baked goods, fresh produce, baskets, wreaths, furniture, art, and birdhouses.
 Admission is free.

 When: Saturday, Dec.
 7 from 10 a.m. to 5 p.m.

 Where: North Block Avenue

-Info: The businesses along Block Avenue are throwing their annual holiday party, with a marshmallow toasting station, a scavenger hunt, a vinyl record auction, an appearance by The Grinch himself, and more.
+Info: The businesses along Block Avenue are throwing their annual holiday party, with a marshmallow toasting station, holiday open houses, local pottery sale, hot chocolate bar, and other special events.
 Several stores along the street will be having sales and specials as well.
 More information about the event is available on Facebook.